6 Steps to Become Your Customer’s Supplier of Choice

 6. Winner Gets a Prize

-If you’ve aced the initial steps and managed to set yourself apart from the rest while proving to potential clients you are indeed a viable—and the preferred—partner, you win the prize.
+If you’ve aced the initial steps and managed to set yourself apart from the rest of the suppliers while proving to potential clients you are indeed a viable—and the preferred—partner, you win the prize.
 What follows next is a setup process to make it official, including a slew of contracts and paperwork.
 But that is simply the cost of playing the game and scoring big.

 Building Supplier-Client Relationships Is Easier with Arkestro